Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Assignments/ProjectSpecifications.md

 You will of course want to create an original app that uniquely showcases and exemplifies your knowledge and experience of the subject.

-But in the event you are stuck and need to jog your creativity, check out these **example apps** for clues:
+However, in the event you get stuck and need to jog your creativity at any point, check out these **example apps** for clues:

 - [Design Patterns by Example: Examples on Obj-C and Swift - by Geomatix Laboratory s.r.o.](https://itunes.apple.com/us/app/design-patterns-by-example/id1271220838?mt=8)
 - [Design Patterns (OOAD & Service Oriented Architecture) - by SQUBE LLC](https://itunes.apple.com/us/app-bundle/design-patterns-ooad-service-oriented-architecture/id994675488?mt=8)